PowahNull/PowahOS/README.md

 There are 5 types of requests that can be accepted by a master computer
 - PUSH request // Push items into inventories
 - GET request // Pull items from inventories
-- LIST request // List items from all inventories from a sorting order
+- LIST request // List items from all inventories
+- SUPERLIST request // List items from all inventories with revealing NBT
-- FIND request // Find items from all inventories by matching against a word
+- FIND request // Find items from all inventories by matching against words
+- SUPERFIND request // Find items from all inventories by matching against words with revealing NBT
 - CRAFT request // Manages crafting items